 35. Punta Mita

-Punta Mita is the upscale destination on the Riviera Nayarit, home to some of the most exclusive resorts and houses and fancy shops.
+Punta Mita is the upscale destination on the Riviera Nayarit, home to some of the most exclusive resorts and houses, and fancy shops.
+A luxurious place to take a day trip from Puerto Vallarta or even stay for a few days.

 Golf lovers will enjoy some of the most incredible world-class golf courses designed by top architects.